 For his senior seminar, Rupert considered focusing on the economics of gambling.
 “That topic won’t figure prominently in my career, but it’s an opportunity to go into depth on a topic with a professor who is recognized as among the top in that area.
 To me, that’s very valuable.
 The skills that I learn and apply in that effort will translate to all the professional work I do.”

 Our program in economics can prepare you to work in numerous areas.
 Banking?
 Absolutely.
 Manufacturing?
 Of course.
 Transportation, insurance, retail and real estate?
 Definitely.
 All of these industries rely on economists, and our faculty includes specialists in a number of diverse areas within the field.
-Our department is also home to the Office of Economic Analysis, the Initiative for Public Choice and Market Process, and the Carter Real Estate Center.
+Our department is also home to the Office of Economic Analysis and the Initiative for Public Choice and Market Process.

-- Nearly 20 full-time faculty whose areas of expertise range from macroeconomics to commercial real estate to public finance.
+- Ten full-time faculty whose areas of expertise range from gambling to international trade to economic development.

 - We use innovative teaching methods.
 Some professors use Aplia (a hands-on, applications- based economics site), others use simulation games to reinforce the material conveyed in class.

-- Omicron Delta Epsilon (international economics honor society) offers opportunities for networking with faculty members and professionals in economics-related fields.
+- Omicron Delta Epsilon (the international economics honor society) offers opportunities for networking with faculty members and professionals in economics-related fields.